LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2tlmv_style

 ``b2tlmv_style``    type: ``integer``    default: ``1``
-    if style = 0 then it is applied the origin flux limit to the viscosity else it is applied the SPb flux limit to the viscosity
+    If style = 0 then the original form of the viscosity flux limit is used, otherwise the SPb flux limit is used.

 .. index:: b2sihs_phm0